 - 11.1 Careers and destinations reports are received by the governing board and the College Executive Team.
-The Director of Curriculum and Quality is responsible for the capture of the destination of learners which is tracked annually.
+The Assistant Principal - Student Experience and Welfare is responsible for the capture of the destination of learners which is tracked annually.
 Destination and progression data is reviewed in self-assessment reports. - 11.2 Learner feedback supports the development of careers services and education and is obtained through evaluations, group work, surveys, events and activities.
-Learner feedback forms part of the College's Quality Strategy measure and influences the development of the service. - 11.3 In order to ensure that students have access to appropriate courses the Curriculum Development Group advises on the curriculum planning process by: - Using local and regional information sources, reflecting the needs of the LEP and the Combined Authority - Analysing past enrolment and destination trends - Considering and responding to local growth targets - Reflecting the needs of employers
+Learner feedback forms part of the College's Quality Strategy measure and influences the development of the service. - 11.3 To ensure that students have access to appropriate courses, the Curriculum Development Group advises on the curriculum planning process by: - Using local and regional information sources, reflecting the needs of the LEP and the Combined Authority - Analysing past enrolment and destination trends - Considering and responding to local growth targets - Reflecting the needs of employers